nanoframework/nanoFramework.M5Stack/README.md

 };
 ```

+> Note: The M5Core2 has touch screen and the buttons are part of it.
+So far .NET nanoFramework does not have the support for them and thus, they are not supported yet.
+PR to improve this situation welcome!

 ### Power management

 Both M5Stack and M5StickC/CPlus are exposing their power management elements.
 It is not recommended to change any default value except if you know what you are doing.

-Please refer to the detailed examples for the [AXP192](https://github.com/nanoframework/nanoFramework.IoT.Device/blob/develop/devices/Axp192/README.md) used in the M5StickC/CPlus and [IP5306](https://github.com/nanoframework/nanoFramework.IoT.Device/blob/develop/devices/Ip5306/README.md) for the M5Stack.
+Please refer to the detailed examples for the [AXP192](https://github.com/nanoframework/nanoFramework.IoT.Device/blob/develop/devices/Axp192/README.md) used in the M5StickC/CPlus; M5Core2 and [IP5306](https://github.com/nanoframework/nanoFramework.IoT.Device/blob/develop/devices/Ip5306/README.md) for the M5Stack.

 ### Accelerometer and Gyroscope